-Pursuant to the Amended Limited Partnership agreement effective August 1, 2015, each limited partner. other than limited partners affiliated with the General Partner (the Special Limited Partners), will be assessed an incentive allocation as follows: if at the end of any fiscal year, the capital account of a limited partner has increased or appreciated (since the beginning of such fiscal year) or, with respect to a newly admitted Limited Partner, since the date of admission to the Partnership in an amount that exceeds ten percent (10%) of the amount of the limited partner's capital account as of the beginning of such fiscal year or, with respect to a newly admitted Limited Partner, since the date of admission to the Partnership (measured by excluding additional Capital Contributions and measured as if no withdrawals had been made for such fiscal year (the Hurdle), the General Partner at the end of such fiscal year will be allocated an amount equal to fifteen percent (15%) of the excess over the Hurdle (the Incentive Allocation).
-If an Incentive Allocation has previously been made during the fiscal year, any subsequent Incentive Allocation during the same Fiscal Year shall be adjusted to take into account the prior Incentive Allocation.
-The General Partner, at its sole discretion, may waive or reduce the Incentive Allocation with respect to any limited partner.
+Pursuant to the Amended Limited Partnership agreement effective August 1, 2015, each Limited Partner, other than Limited Partners affiliated with the General Partner (the Special Limited Partners), will be assessed an incentive allocation as follows: if at the end of any fiscal year, the capital account of a Limited Partner has increased or appreciated (since the beginning of such fiscal year) or, with respect to a newly admitted Limited Partner, since the date of admission to the Partnership in an amount that exceeds 10% of the amount of the Limited Partner's capital account as of the beginning of such fiscal year or, with respect to a newly admitted Limited Partner, since the date of admission to the Partnership (measured by excluding additional Capital Contributions and measured as if no withdrawals had been made for such fiscal year (the Hurdle), the General Partner at the end of such fiscal year will be allocated an amount equal to 15% of the excess over the Hurdle (the Incentive Allocation).
+If an Incentive Allocation has previously been made during the fiscal year, any subsequent Incentive Allocation during the same fiscal year shall be adjusted to take into account the prior Incentive Allocation.
+The General Partner, at its sole discretion, may waive or reduce the Incentive Allocation with respect to any Limited Partner.
 The Incentive Allocation for additional capital contributions during the fiscal year shall be determined by creating a notional subaccount for each capital contribution during the fiscal year and measuring the increase in the amount of such notional subaccount from the day that the additional capital contribution was made.

-During the year ended December 31, 2015, \$1,804 was allocated to the General Partner as an Incentive Allocation.
+During the year ended December 31, 2017, \$ 218,915 was allocated to the General Partner as an Incentive Allocation.

 Note 6.
-Management Fees
+Related Party Transactions and Management Fees

-Pursuant to the Amended Limited Partnership agreement effective August 1, 2015, the Partnership pays a management fee to the General Partner quarterly in advance equal to 0.25% (1.0% on an annual basis) of the sum of (a) the balance in the Capital Account of each Limited Partner as of the last business day of the previous calendar quarter and (b) the Capital Contribution with respect to any additional Limited Partner Interest subscribed for as of the first business day of such calendar quarter.
-At December 31, 2015, both management fee expense and management fee payable were \$60,943.
-The management fee payable is included in due to affiliate on the statement of asset, liabilities and partners' capital.
+Pursuant to the Amended Limited Partnership agreement effective August 1, 2015, the Partnership pays a management fee to the General Partner quarterly in advance equal to 0.25% (1.0% on an annual basis) of the sum of (a) the balance in the Capital Account of each Limited Partner excluding the Special Limited Partners as of the last business day of the previous calendar quarter and (b) the Capital Contribution with respect to any additional Limited Partner Interest excluding the Special Limited Partners subscribed for as of the first business day of such calendar quarter.
+At December 31, 2017, both management fee expense and management fee payable were \$ 185,512.
+The management fee payable is included in due to affiliate on the statement of assets, liabilities and partners' capital.